sgoldenlab/simba/docs/Tutorial_tools.md

 2. Click `Apply CLAHE`.
 The new video will have a name of *CLAHE_* *Name of original video*.
 The new file will be in a **.avi** format will be located in the same folder as the original video.

 ## Superimpose frame numbers on video
-This tool creates a video with the frame numbers prited on top of the video.
+This tool creates a video with the frame numbers printed on top of the video.

 1. Click on `Superimpose frame numbers on video` and a new window will pop up.